Delhi: Eight-year-old girl allegedly raped by two minors, admitted to ICU

 The police have registered a case under Indian Penal Code sections 363 (kidnapping) and 376 AB (rape) and the provisions of the Protection of Children from Sexual Offences Act.

 Deputy Commissioner of Police (North East) Sanjay Sain said that the two boys have been apprehended.
 “The boys live near her place and were identified with the help of local enquiry and CCTVs near the house,” he said, according to The Indian Express.
 “We are questioning them.”
+According to The Hindu, they have been sent to a juvenile home.

 Delhi Commission for Women chief Swati Maliwal said on Wednesday that the girl was in “unimaginable pain”, PTI reported.